Skip to content

 Adult Social Care Glossary of Terms

-The following provides a list of terms and acronyms that may be used in relation to adult social care.
+The short film below is a useful jargon buster that explains some of the words and phrases used in adult social care.
+Alternatively, you can use the list of terms and acronyms below the video.
 We try to keep them to a minimum, however you may find these terms in documentation.

 ABCDEF | HIJLMNOP | Q | RS | T | U | V | W | Y